Shin Megami Tensei III: Nocturne

 The game was conceived after the completion of Shin Megami Tensei II and Shin Megami Tensei If..., but was delayed as the team worked out what they wanted for the game, including making it appeal to a wider audience than previous Megami Tensei games.
 Unlike the science fiction setting of Shin Megami Tensei II, Nocturne returned to a contemporary setting similar to the original game.
 The setting and characters were inspired by multiple elements, including Gnosticism, Mahayana Buddhism, and modern popular culture.
 Among the things the team changed from previous entries were the camera perspective, which was switched from a first- to a third-person camera perspective, and using a cel-shaded art style to distinguish it from other games of the time.
 The music, primarily composed by Shoji Meguro, paid homage to earlier Megami Tensei games while drawing on music styles from the 1980s.

 The original edition of Nocturne released in Japan to strong sales and a positive critical reception, and the limited director's cut proved so popular that Atlus made a second print in response to fan demand.
-It also inspired a drama CD and light novel in Japan.
+It also inspired a drama CD and a light novel in Japan.
 The director's cut was the version chosen for localization, making Nocturne the first mainline Shin Megami Tensei game to be released in the west.
 The game was well received by video game publications, who praised its gameplay and atmosphere, while its challenging difficulty was often a subject of criticism and occasional praise.
 It was also announced to have been a commercial success in the West.